BitFlippedCelt/le-resume/resume.md

 - Career growth from technical lead to director-level position

 **Technologies used:** AWS, Kubernetes, KOPS, OpenStack, OpenVZ, CloudFlare, DataDog

+### Golden Frog, Austin TX - Lead DevOps Engineer

+Oct 2012 - Feb 2016

+Originally joined as a Python engineer to support the VyprVPN product.
+Transitioned into operations and developer support, contributing to early DevOps methodologies.

+- Took over Windows Desktop development of the VyprVPN product, developing a WPF-based renewal of the original WinForms application.
+- Supported backend billing systems development using Scala and Java.
+- Designed and developed VyprVPN for OpenWRT-based routers using Go and Python.
+- Developed the foundations of a multi-datacenter metrics and logging aggregation platform, enhancing visibility and operational awareness for developers.

+**Technologies Used:** VMWare, ElasticSearch, OpenTSDB, InfluxDB, Jenkins, Scala, Go, Python, C#, C++

 ## Awards & Recognition